redskyit/alien/README.md

 The `-c` option specifies the number of requests that should be run concurrently.
 When specified, requests are bundled into batches of concurrent requests.
 Batches are run sequentially.
 So for example, `-n 10 -r 5` will run two sequential batches of 5 concurrent requests.

 The `-t` option specifies the test module to use.
 The default test module (built into alien) allows for a simple GET request to be repeated.
 A custom test module allows more control over the types of requests being made.

+The `--fail-on-text` option will cause a response from the server to be treated as a failure, if it succeeds but the body of the response contains the string specified by this option.

+The `--fail-on-expr` option will cause a response from the server to be treated as a failure, if it succeeds but the body of the response matches the regular expression specified by this option.

 ## Default Module